SlimC/voice-of-the-customer/README.md

 ## <a name="processing"></a>Processing the data

-This step uses the models trained in the previous step.
-Follow the instructions in the `WKS` notebook to format the data so that it can be consumed by the UI.
+This step uses the models trained in the previous step by the `WKS` and `Training` notebooks and it can be achieved by following the `Processing` notebook.
+This is optional and you should only run it if you want to deploy the application locally using the UI provided in the repo using Cloudant in the persistence layer.

 ## Running the application locally